Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 #### Use sendBeacon only when exiting page

-Configuring sendBeacon to send data only when the user exits a page can be complicated, so the JavaScript SDK provides a convenient callback function that's called only when the user exits the page, and automatically switches the transport to 'beacon' for any logs sent in the callback.
+The JavaScript SDK provides a convenient callback function that's called only when the user exits the page, and automatically switches the transport to 'beacon' for any logs sent in the callback.
 This callback is called `onExitPage` and is passed into the SDK on initialization, like so:

 ```js